 Astronauts Share Snapshots of Widely Varied Planet

-Stepping back hundreds of miles from the Earth, the photos concentrate on grand vistas and unusual views, patterns and forms and sights seeable nowhere else.
+Theirs is a vantage point available to few, stepping back hundreds of miles from the Earth and concentrating on grand vistas and unusual views, patterns and forms and sights seeable nowhere else.

 Below, the land lies black in the night, sprinkled with blobs of light.
 Indianapolis anchors the photo at lower left, Louisville lower right.
 Columbus is in the center, Dayton and Cincinnati not far away.
 In the distance Cleveland and Pittsburgh glow and even Baltimore and Washington can be picked out.

-Divided into chapters by regions of the world, the photos provide views of nature at its most placid and violent as well as the works of the human population.
+The volume is divided into chapters by regions of the world and the photos provide views of nature at its most placid and violent as well as the works of the human population.

 _ A photo shows the Rocky Mountains as a wrinkled gray landscape dusted with snow, Denver a dark smudge in the foreground.

 _ The tidy farms of central New York grace a summer shot in which the Finger Lakes _ Seneca, Cayuga and Owasco _ stretch across another image.